 Traveling to Your Child’s Country of Birth: Benefits and Complexities

-As founder of The Ties Program, I’ve spent more than twenty years traveling with thousands of families as they explore their child’s country of birth.
-As I observe and listen to the kids, and witness the profound changes a homeland journey brings, these issues are always front and center for me.
+As founder of The Ties Program, I’ve spent almost thirty years traveling with thousands of families as they explore their child’s country of birth.
+As I observe and listen to the adoptees, and witness the profound changes a homeland journey brings, these issues are always front and center for me.

 While I obviously believe in the homeland journey experience, I don’t approach the subject with rose-colored glasses.
-There are things, hard things, families need to consider.
+There are things, hard things families need to consider.
+I’ll discuss both in this article.

-Kids who travel on homeland journeys are bursting at the seams with positives.
+Adoptees who travel on homeland journeys are bursting at the seams with positives.
 “Words can’t describe how wonderful this has been for me!” responded Ashley Husby, an adoptee visiting Chile for the first time since being adopted.
-Ashley’s reaction is shared by nearly every child who has ever traveled with our programs.
+Ashley’s reaction is shared by nearly every adoptee who has ever traveled with our programs.

-Identity-Building: Most internationally adopted children struggle with a sense of dual identity—being American and Chinese, or being American, but also Guatemalan.
-A heritage trip does not define them as one or the other—in fact, a heritage trip tends to blur the lines, and gets kids thinking about their complex relationship to “homeland,” “home,” and “self.”
+Identity-Building: Most internationally adoptees struggle with a sense of dual identity—being American and Korean, or being American, but also Guatemalan.
+A heritage trip does not define them as one or the other—in fact, a heritage trip tends to blur the lines, and gets adoptees thinking about their complex relationship to “homeland,” “home,” and “self.”

 Pride: “The people with whom I share my heritage are warm, wonderful, genuine people.”
-This is perhaps the single most important message a child can receive during a homeland journey.
-Children of any age can receive it, and most kids are eager to hear it, although they may not know it themselves.
+This is perhaps the single most important message an adoptee can receive during a homeland journey.
+Adoptees of any age can receive it, and most are eager to hear it, although they may not know it themselves.

 Elizabeth McIntosh fell clearly into the last category.
 When her parents adopted her, they brought home a Cambodian flag that was neatly folded on the coffee table and dusted around for a decade, garnering no interest from Elizabeth.
 Then ten-year-old Elizabeth traveled to Cambodia.
 Upon her return, Elizabeth grabbed the flag and exclaimed, “Let’s hang this right now!”
 So, in the wee hours of the morning, Elizabeth enthusiastically hoisted the flag high over her house in Memphis.
 As her mother said, “That moment speaks to the profound impact the trip had on Elizabeth.”

 Belonging: It’s a basic human need.
-We all crave it, and kids find it among their peers as they visit their birth country.
-The importance of kids sharing this experience with other adopted kids cannot be overstated.
+We all crave it, and adoptees find it among their peers as they visit their birth country.
+The importance of adoptees sharing this experience with other adoptees cannot be overstated.
 Their comfort level with each other is evident from the start.

 Being there is settling.
-The end result is that most kids ultimately find the experience “settling.”
+The end result is that most adoptees ultimately find the experience settling.
 “For the first time in my life, I felt complete and at peace with who I am” is a sentiment we hear often.

 So, with all that good news, what’s the downside?

-No journey as emotionally charged as this one can come without complexities that families need to carefully consider.
+No journey as emotionally charged as this one can come without complexities that adoptees and their families need to carefully consider.

 Preparation: Cultural, emotional, and logistical preparations are essential.
 We spend a great deal of time talking with families about the need for deliberate preparation.